AndrewDMorgan/Another-Custom-ISA/README.md

 !end  ; ends the macro

-; you could probably use valid operations as the name for args, or use an arg for the instruction, and it'd probably word !macro other_macro_name rda arg2 Ldi
+; you could probably use valid operations as the name for args, or use an arg for the instruction, and it'd probably word ; this does seem to work, but wasn't entirely intentional, but should work, but if it doesn't it's not my fault !macro other_macro_name rda arg2 Ldi
     Ldi rda arg2   ; this assumes Ldi is a valid instruction and is being provided valid inputs !end